-That’s a lot of emails, a lot of cups of coffee, a lot of crappy copy being dodged.
+That’s a lot of emails, a lot of cups of coffee, and far too many early starts.
 If your email so much as gives a whiff of work, people will avoid it.
 They already have hundreds of work emails to wade through, they’re seeking out a bit of relief.
-Your copy needs to be that aid delivered with a neat little bow.
+Your emails need to be that little bit of relief, delivered with a neat little bow.

 You want to get them interacting with what you’re putting out there.
 A smile, a suppressed laugh, a silent nod of agreement...these are all cues that your email topped their priority list and made an impression.

-People will not open your emails if they don’t know who you are, as a rule.There has to be a clever sign up followed by a well constructed welcome series that introduces you and positions you as the one to trust.
+The people on your list will not open your emails if they don’t know who you are.There has to be a clever sign up followed by a well constructed welcome series that introduces you and positions you as the one to trust.

 If you’re going to be sending an email a day for 7 days, then note that when they sign up.
 Ask if it’s okay with them.
 Don’t assume they want you sliding into their emails everyday for a week.